hlfernandez/aibench-debian-package/README.md

 # Generating debian packages for AIBench-based applications

-This project shows how to generate debian packages for [AIBench-based](http://www.aibench.org/) application.
+This project shows how to generate debian packages for [AIBench-based](http://www.aibench.org/) applications.
 This is done by integrating the [jdeb](https://github.com/tcurdt/jdeb/blob/master/docs/maven.md) plugin into the default `pom.xml`.

 ## Usage
 Building this project with `mvn package` will produce a debian package at `target/aibench-jdeb_1.0_all.deb`.
 This package can then be installed with `dpkg -i aibench-jdeb_1.0_all.deb` so that: